fergabi17/corona-spin/README.md

     - wireframes: website's wireframes created during the structure plan
 - spec contain a js file with tests for the slot machine, as well as the jasmine html page to show the tests results

-To deploy your own version of the website:
+To deploy a remote version of the website:
 - Have git installed
 - Visit the [repository]([GitHub](https://github.com/fergabi17/corona-spin/))
 - Click 'Clone or download' and copy the code for http